Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: Conclusion

 \section{Conclusion}

-This article provided a comprehensive overview of the 3GPP standardization efforts and deployment considerations of IAB, NCR, and RIS.
-IAB offers extended coverage and increased capacity through integrated access points, NCR facilitates coverage extension with relays, and RIS enables signal manipulation through reconfigurable unit-cells.
-These smart electromagnetic entities play a crucial role in the evolution of 5G and its advanced developments, as depicted in Figure \ref{fig:3GPP_Roadmap}.
-The continued advancements and integration of IAB, NCR, and RIS are expected to significantly shape and enhance the future of wireless communication networks.
+This article provided a comprehensive overview of the 3GPP standardization efforts for IAB, NCR, and RIS.
+IAB enhances coverage and capacity using Layer-2 capable decode-and-forward relays, while NCR extends coverage through simpler amplify-and-forward repeaters.
+RIS, on the other hand, manipulates signals using cost-effective, energy-efficient reconfigurable unit-cells.
+As these network nodes standardize and evolve within 3GPP, as depicted in Figure \ref{fig:3GPP_Roadmap}, future wireless networks are expected to incorporate a mix of gNBs and IABs, creating a network of macro and small cells.
+NCR and RIS will improve coverage and UE connectivity, leading to a sophisticated wireless communication landscape.